unisim-vp/unisim/unisim_lib/unisim/service/debug/nodejs/doc/api/global.md

   * when searching by name, limit the search to executable binary file `file`
 * `compilationUnit`:
   * when searching by name, limit the search to compilation unit `compilationUnit`

+## `locateFile(file: string, [options: Object]) => string`

+Locate a file.

+It uses `searchPaths` in addition to the current working directory and simulator shared data directory. if a search path is relative, then it is concatenated with the current working directory (`cwd`) and simulator shared data directory (`shared_directory`) before trying to match.

+if there are search paths:

+* it tries `cwd/search_path/file`,
+* then `shared_directory/search_path/file`.

+otherwise:

+* it tries `cwd/file`,
+* then `shared_directory/file`.

+`options` properties:

+* `lazyMatch`: boolean
+	* when set to `true`, it increases the chance to locate a file at the expense of precision, trying to match from longest file suffixes to the shortest; It is useful when dealing with compilation unit paths in debugging information, where paths are for the build machine not the host machine.